 WILLIAM RILEY: Biography

-As a guitarist, Mr. Riley has won top prizes and been a finalist and semi-finalist in several national and international solo competitions, including: the ECU National Guitar Competition 2000 in Greenville, NC; the 10th International Guitar Competition at the Portland, OR Guitar Festival; and the 2001 Guitar Foundation of America International Competition in La Jolla, CA.
+As a guitarist, Riley has won first prize and been a finalist and semi-finalist in several national and international solo competitions, including: the ECU National Guitar Competition 2000 in Greenville, NC; the 10th International Guitar Competition at the Portland, OR Guitar Festival; and the 2001 Guitar Foundation of America International Competition in La Jolla, CA.

-William Riley holds a Bachelor of Music degree cum Laude from The University of Texas at Austin, where he studied with Adam Holzman.
-He then received a scholarship to study with world-renowned guitar virtuoso Eliot Fisk at the New England Conservatory, where he received his Master of Music degree, with honors.
+William Riley holds a Bachelor of Music degree, cum laude from The University of Texas at Austin, where he studied with Adam Holzman.
+He then received a scholarship to study with world-renowned guitar virtuoso Eliot Fisk at the New England Conservatory, where he earned his Master of Music degree, with honors.